tomfuertes/bootstrap-analytics/README.md

 ## Changlog

+* 0.4.1 - add in global window['bootstrap-analytics-label'] as fallback before url
 * 0.4.0 - add in data-bootstrap-analytics for custom labels
 * 0.3.5 - prioritize text() for tooltips
 * 0.3.4 - add val() to button tracking